We tested the best puppy toys 2024 for chewing, play, and enrichment

 Toys burn off energy helping your puppy to settle physically and mentally, and they're also super handy when your dog is teething so that you redirect them onto a toy instead of nipping your hands.
 The journal Applied Animal Behavior Science, adds that play develops a dog’s motor skills and assists with social cohesion so there is a lot more to it than just fun.

 As pet owners, we've spent more than enough time (and money) finding out what makes great puppy toys worth it.
 We tested several products from cuddly companions for helping our pups sleep to fetch toys and chewy options to sink their teeth into.
-Assisted by vet and pet behavior consultant, Joanna Woodnutt MRCVS, we've rounded up six options we'd buy time and time again and we've highlighted the benefits of each choice too.
+Assisted by vet and pet behavior consultant, Joanna Woodnutt MRCVS, we've rounded up nine options we'd buy time and time again and we've highlighted the benefits of each choice too.

 “Puppy toys provide mental stimulation, learning through play, and an outlet for their chewing instinct,” Dr Woodnutt affirms, so here are our favorites.